inkVerb/VIP/501-shell/Lesson-06.md

   var ajaxHandler = vipAjax();
   ajaxHandler.onreadystatechange = function() {
     if (ajaxHandler.readyState == 4 && ajaxHandler.status == 200) {
-      // ajax_thing can be anything, it also is the HTML id document.getElementById("ajax_thing").innerHTML = ajaxHandler.responseText;
+      // ajax_changes can be anything, it also is the HTML id document.getElementById("ajax_changes").innerHTML = ajaxHandler.responseText;
     }
   }
   ajaxHandler.open("GET", "ajax_source.php", true); // GET could be POST